smsend/REST-API/README.md

       This API exposes methods for creating and managing Email campaigns.</p>
     <ul>
       <li>
-        Create a new list
+        <a href="https://github.com/smsend/REST-API/blob/master/Email%20Campaign%20API/Create%20a%20new%20list.md">Create a new list</a>
       </li>
       <li>
-        Modify a list
+        <a href="https://github.com/smsend/REST-API/blob/master/Email%20Campaign%20API/Modify%20a%20list.md">Modify a list</a>
       </li>
       <li>
-        Get list of campaigns by statuses
+        <a href="https://github.com/smsend/REST-API/blob/master/Email%20Campaign%20API/Get%20list%20of%20campaigns%20by%20statuses.md">Get list of campaigns by statuses</a>
       </li>
       <li>
-        Add a contacts group to a list of distribution
+        <a href="https://github.com/smsend/REST-API/blob/master/Email%20Campaign%20API/Add%20a%20contacts%20group%20to%20a%20list%20of%20distribution.md">Add a contacts group to a list of distribution</a>
       </li>
       <li>
-       Create a new email draft
+       <a href="https://github.com/smsend/REST-API/blob/master/Email%20Campaign%20API/Create%20a%20new%20email%20draft.md">Create a new email draft</a>
       </li>
       <li>
-        Create new issue using a specified template
+        <a href="https://github.com/smsend/REST-API/blob/master/Email%20Campaign%20API/Create%20new%20issue%20using%20a%20specified%20template.md">Create new issue using a specified template</a>
       </li>
       <li>
-        Send an issue to preloaded contacts
+        <a href="https://github.com/smsend/REST-API/blob/master/Email%20Campaign%20API/Send%20an%20issue%20to%20preloaded%20contacts.md">Send an issue to preloaded contacts</a>
       </li>
     </ul>
   </li>